-To date AAIZ works with five (5) CBOs to implement a 10 year International Child Sponsorship Programme which started in 2006.
+To date, ActionAid works with five Community Based Organisations (CBOs) to implement a 10 year international child sponsorship programme which began in 2006.
 The organisation has set up LDP structures in Makoni, Chiendambuya and Nyanga in Manicaland, Hwedza in Mashonaland East and Nkayi in Matabeleland North.
 More LDPs are currently being set up in Saunyama, Nyazura and Nyamaropa in Manicaland.
-The purpose of setting up LDPs structures is to consolidate AAIZ activities and increase impact in Zimbabwe.
+The purpose of setting up LDPs structures is to consolidate ActionAid's activities and increase our impact in Zimbabwe.

-In addition to the LDPs, AAIZ is also working with 11 partners on special projects which address social protection, mainly through a Protracted Relief and Livelihood Programme focusing on households who are infected and affected by HIV.
+In addition to LDPs, ActionAid also works with 11 partners on special projects which address social protection, mainly through a Protracted Relief and Livelihood Programme focusing on households who are infected and affected by HIV.
 The Protracted Relief and Livelihood Programme is implemented in urban and peri-urban areas in Harare, Bulawayo, Midlands, Mashonaland West and Manicaland Provinces.

-Through the merger with MS Zimbabwe, AAIZ took over partnerships with 22 more CBOs and nationally based organisations to focus on promoting transparency and accountability within local government structures, the empowerment of women and youth, conflict resolution, peace building and trade justice.
-The merger stretched AAIZ reach to more disadvantaged communities in Matabeleland North, Matabeleland South, Masvingo, Midlands, Harare and Mashonaland Central Provinces.
+Through the merger with MS Zimbabwe, ActionAid took over partnerships with 22 more CBOs and nationally based organisations to focus on promoting transparency and accountability within local government structures, the empowerment of women and youth, conflict resolution, peace building and trade justice.
+The merger stretched ActionAid's reach to more disadvantaged communities in Matabeleland North, Matabeleland South, Masvingo, Midlands, Harare and Mashonaland Central Provinces.

 Our target groups

 ActionAid works with CBOs, civil society organisations (CSOs), coalitions, networks and movements working towards the eradication of poverty and injustice.
 The following are some of the specific groups targeted: